Phillip Welsh pleads guilty to manslaughter of baby Malcolm Bell

 Police were alerted to the boy's injuries by hospital staff who believed those injuries had been inflicted by another person.

-The Herald has previously reported that Oranga Tamariki had been contacted with concerns about the welfare of Malcolm before he suffered fatally injuries.
+The Herald has previously reported that Oranga Tamariki had been contacted with concerns about the welfare of Malcolm before he suffered fatal injuries.

 After his death the agency initially declined to comment before an Auckland manager then said they had been working to provide support to him and his whānau prior to his death.